Made with just three ingredients, this easy Crunchy Ramen Noodle Salad Topping adds amazing texture to any simple salad to make it a crowd pleaser!

 Some other simple crunchy salad toppings are nuts, seeds, fresh fruit like apple, croutons, crispy baked chickpeas, raw vegetables such as cucumber, carrot, radish, raw onion, bell pepper, etc!

 Like I mentioned above, salad dressings also make a huge different when trying to eat more vegetables.
 They obviously give salads flavor and I even love to drizzle salad dressing over my roasted vegetables and buddha bowls.
-Salad dressings are so easy to make from scratch at home, but if you don’t have time or even the desire to make your own, there’s no harm in buying store-bought salad dressings.
-Just be sure to read the ingredient labels to make sure they’re not loaded with excess sugar and salt and contain ingredients you actually want to eat.
-Some of my favorite dressing to make at home are my Lemon Miso Tahini Dressing, Oh She Glows Vegan Caesar Salad Dressing, my Low-Fat Asian Peanut Dressing, my simple 2 ingredient Lemon Tahini Dressing, or just a basic vinaigrette using an oil, vinegar and spices.
+Salad dressings are so easy to make from scratch at home, but if you don't have time or even the desire to make your own, there's no harm in buying store-bought salad dressings.
+Just be sure to read the ingredient labels to make sure they're not loaded with excess sugar and salt and contain ingredients you actually want to eat.
+Some of my favorite dressing to make at home are my Lemon Tahini Dressing, my vegan Caesar salad dressing, my Low-Fat Asian Peanut Dressing, my simple 2 ingredient Lemon Tahini Dressing, or just a basic vinaigrette using an oil, vinegar and spices.